-- ✓ These are non-dilutive non-repayable awards! - Recipient of a US\$8.35m (CA\$11.2m) R&D (Research & Development) grant from the United States of America Department of Defense ("DoD") and CAN \$4.9m contribution from Natural Resources Canada
+- ✓ These are non-dilutive non-repayable awards! - Recipient of a US\$8.35m (CA\$11.2m) R&D (Research & Development) technology investment agreement from the United States of America Department of Defense ("DoD") and CAN \$4.9m contribution from Natural Resources Canada

-Awards support a de-risked path of development with funding for more than 50% of project costs
+Awards support a de-risked path of development with funding for more than

+50% of project costs

-- ✓ Announcements are part of the joint Canada-U.S. Energy Transformation Task Force - ✓ The DoD grant, called a Technology Investment Agreement ("TIA") supports studies for La Loutre to complete pre-feasibility (PFS), baseline and metallurgical studies and definitive feasibility study (DFS) - ✓ The Canadian Critical Mineral Research, Development and Demonstration (CMRDD2) program administered by Natural Resources Canada is to pilot the integrated graphite upgrading process to for cSPG anode grade product
+- ✓ Announcements are part of the joint Canada-U.S. Energy Transformation Task Force - ✓ The DoD grant, called a Technology Investment Agreement ("TIA") supports studies for La Loutre to complete pre-feasibility (PFS), baseline and metallurgical studies and definitive feasibility study (DFS) - ✓ The Canadian Critical Mineral Research, Development and Demonstration (CMRDD2) program administered by Natural Resources Canada is to pilot the integrated graphite upgrading process from the rock to cSPG anode grade product